 According to Experian, using auto-pay on at least three accounts can help improve your payment history on your credit report.

 Set aside a specific time each week to check in with your bills.
+This could be your designated bill-paying day.
 You could do this every Sunday afternoon or every payday.
 Use:

-• Bill hub: A central place (physical or digital) where you store due dates, receipts, and passwords
+- Bill hub: A central place (physical or digital) where you store digital statements, receipts, and passwords

 Building a routine turns bill payment into a habit, not a hassle.